 | 2025 | AI and edge integration | Smarter, faster machinery |

-These updates highlight how industrial chips are evolving to meet modern demands, especially in automation and data processing.
+These updates highlight how industrial chips are evolving to meet modern demands, particularly in automation and data processing.

 Overview of Laws and Policies Affecting Industrial Chips